Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task: Experimental setup

 \section{Experimental setup}

-To comprehensively assess the reliability of current models for data comprehension, we are currently conducting a series of experiments using the publicly accessible dataset, i.e., Kronodroid dataset \cite{Kronodroid_Guerra}.
-Kronodroid dataset encompasses information collected from both simulator-generated data and actual devices.
-The real device data includes a total of 28,745 malicious samples, representing 209 distinct malware families, alongside 35,256 benign samples.
-Our data analysis encompasses the extraction of 289 dynamic features, specifically system calls, and 200 static features, including permissions, intent filters, and metadata.
-In our research, we randomly select 100 benign samples and 100 malicious samples from the Kronodroid dataset to form \textbf{$dataset_A$} and conduct experiments and analyses.
-In addition, we also randomly select 3,000 benign samples and 3,000 malicious samples from the $Drebin$ \cite{r19} and AMD datasets \cite{r11} to form \textbf{$dataset_T$}, which is used for model training
+To comprehensively assess the reliability of current models for data comprehension, we conducted a series of experiments using publicly accessible datasets.
+Specifically, we utilized the Kronodroid dataset \cite{Kronodroid_Guerra}, which includes data collected from both emulator environments and actual devices.
+The dataset comprises 28,745 malicious samples across 209 distinct malware families and 35,256 benign samples.
+For our analysis, we focus on extracting 289 dynamic features (e.g., system calls) and 200 static features (e.g., permissions, intent filters, and metadata).
+In our research, we randomly selected 100 benign samples and 100 malicious samples from the Kronodroid dataset, enabling rapid experimentation and analysis.
+Additionally, we constructed \textbf{$dataset_T$} by randomly selecting 3,000 benign samples and 3,000 malicious samples from the Drebin \cite{r19} and AMD datasets \cite{r11}.
+Unlike prior studies that emphasize malware family classification, our research exclusively focuses on the binary classification of benign versus malicious applications, disregarding family information throughout dataset construction, model training, and detection processes.
+For obfuscated samples, we employed unpacking systems \cite{r66, r67} to recover original files, verified the extracted features against dataset-provided features, and ensured the accuracy of the analysis.